September 2023. From left: Mark van der Giezen, Yohannes Seyoum, Vera Sideraki, Rey Toleco, Ankana Banerjee, and Luz Martinez Contreras.

 Alumni

-Dr. Anabel Rice.
-Former PhD-student (2017-2021), now Operational policy officer at the Food Standards Agency.
+Dr Anabel Rice.
+Former PhD-student (2017-2021), now Senior Policy Manager (Genetic Technologies) at the Food Standards Agency, UK.

 Kaneez Fatima.
 Former MSc-student (2019-2020), now PhD-student at the University of Helsinki, Finland.